Communion table: Terminology

-Many Protestant churches that choose not to use the term "altar" may still have an "altar call", in which visitors wish to make a new spiritual commitment to Jesus Christ are invited to come forward to the front of the church.
+Many Protestant churches that choose not to use the term "altar" may still have an "altar call", in which visitors who wish to make a new spiritual commitment to Jesus Christ are invited to come forward to the front of the church.

 Having or not having a Communion table was a subject of dispute within Scottish Presbyterianism in the 17th century, with the Independents opposing its use.

 While some Methodists use the term "altar", the United Methodist Church states, "[s]trictly speaking, United Methodists do not have an altar", because Methodists do not celebrate mass.
 It advises that the traditional terms are "Lord's table" and "Communion table" for the table upon which the bread and wine are placed during Holy Communion.